ionos-enterprise/ionos-enterprise-sdk-java/README.md

 ## Testing

-To run the unit tests you need to set following environment variables:
+Set these environment variables to run the unit tests:

     export PROFITBRICKS_USERName=username
     export PROFITBRICKS_PASSWORD=password

-Maven can then be used to run the tests.
+Maven can then be used to run the tests:

     mvn test

 ## Contributing

 1. Fork the repository (https://github.com/profitbricks/profitbricks-sdk-java/fork)
-2. Create your feature branch (git checkout -b my-new-feature)
+2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (git commit -am 'Add some feature')
+3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Push to the branch (git push origin my-new-feature)
+4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request